deepakrohan1/DevOps-Demo-WebApp/README.md

 # DevOps-Demo-WebApp
-This is a sample project used for learning the devops end to end concepts
+This is a sample project used for learning the devops end to end conceptsf

 my intial commit 01/26